Briez-b/simple-kops-cluster/README.md

 ## Repository with simple cluster deployment.

 **Here you can find:**
-1) Deployment, services, ingress and configMap manifests
+1) Deployment, service, ingress and configMap manifests
-2) ./deploy.sh - script to create cluster with Kops and deploy everything: de
+2) ./deploy.sh - script to create cluster with Kops and deploy everything:
 3) /practice-docs - folder with my kubernetes practice notes(documented everything what I did with this cluster)